 She was also a board member of The Center for the Book at the Library of Congress, where her proposals for a national “Year of the Reader” and “Year of the Young Reader” were approved by Congress and signed into law by the president.
 She also created and raised funds for a “Year of the Reader” office in San Francisco.

 Pat is the author of The Bug in the Martini Olive, a biography of San Francisco private detective Hal Lipset, published by Little, Brown, and reprinted as The Good Detective by Pocket Books.
 She created and wrote the introduction for Alice Walker Banned (Aunt Lute Books) and was first editor for her late partner Terry Ryan’s memoir, The Prize Winner of Defiance, Ohio (Simon & Schuster), as well as chronicler of Terry’s adventures in the publishing trade (see The Terry Ryan Columns at Holt Uncensored).

-Pat also facilitates monthly book group discussions at Book Passage Bookstore and Point Reyes Books in Fall and Spring monthly sessions.
+Since 2000, Pat has facilitated monthly book group discussions at Book Passage Bookstore, and more recently Point Reyes Books, in Fall and Spring monthly sessions.

 Patricia Holt can be reached at firstname.lastname@example.org .